Anti-bullying Parent Advice Line

 If you feel you need further support for yourself or your child, we can refer you to our free ZAP anti-bullying and assertiveness workshops to build confidence and share ways of tackling bullying positively.
 The workshop is conditional to children and young people meeting the criteria for referral.

 Discussions between you and the Parent Support Adviser will be confidential, unless we deem a child is at risk of harm.
 We will also need to pass on any concerns we have of an individual intent on harming others.
-A record of your contact with the Parent Support Adviser will be stored on a secure database with any identifying data removed after six months, unless a safeguarding concern has been raised in which case identifying data may be held indefinitely.
+A record of your contact with the Parent Support Adviser will be stored on a secure database with any identifying personal data removed after advice has been given, unless a safeguarding concern has been raised in which case identifying data may be held indefinitely.

 If you are concerned that a child or young person you know is feeling suicidal you can contact the Papyrus helpline on 0800 068 41 41 or email firstname.lastname@example.org.
 For more details visit https://www.papyrus-uk.org/

 Bullying is a relationship that involves the imbalance of power.
 Power is used intentionally by a group or an individual usually repeatedly and over time, against another individual or group to hurt them.

 Kidscape's Parent Advice Line is generously supported by Specsavers